MischaU8/yumyum/unsorted/copy-fillet-radius_sxQ7jXh5Xxk.md

 yum yum
-Floyd here with a quick tip for copying a fillet radius and plasticity when creating a new fillet you can click on existing fillets to copy their radius value this can be extremely useful to
+Floyd here with a quick tip for copying a fillet radius in Plasticity when creating a new fillet you can click on existing fillets to copy their radius value this can be extremely useful to